poppa/sveltekit-svg/README.md

 ## Typescript

-For Typescript not to complain about `file.svg?component` et.al, add the following to your application's `global.d.ts`. _(`global.d.ts` is just an arbitrary file.
-It can be named whatever and reside wherever as long as your Typescript config recognize it)_
+For Typescript not to complain about `file.svg?component` et.al, add the following to your application's `app.d.ts`.

 ```ts
 declare module '*.svg?component' {